An order feed is used to send purchase information to TestFreaks in order to trigger pro-active review collection.

 JSON Example File: example-order-feed.json

-We can fetch order feeds from URLs on https://
+TestFreaks can fetch order feeds from URLs on https:// or sftp://.

 Alternatively, you can schedule daily feed uploads to TestFreaks using SFTP after setting up an account with us.

-For example, XML order feeds for the client IDs example.com-en
+For example, an XML order feed for the clients example.com-en and example.com-sv should be named:

 orders-example.com-en-2020-04-20.xml